MarlenaSP/springboot_exercise/README.md

 ## General Information:
 This project is a simple Spring Boot REST API, based on a Youtube course I'm learning from.
-The project generates test data: 100 posts and 100 comments, which we can view in swagger by calling the appropriate methods.The Rest API is secured through Spring Security.<br /> Login data:<br />
+The project generates test data: 100 posts and 100 comments, which we can view in swagger by calling the appropriate methods.
+The Rest API is secured through Spring Security.
+Login data:<br />
 Username: test<br />
 Password: test<br />